Warren Gammill & Associates, P.L.

 Certain actions prohibited in landlord-tenant disputes

-On behalf of Warren Gammill & Associates, P.L. | Nov 25, 2014 | Commercial Real Estate
+On Behalf of Warren Gammill & Associates, P.L. | Nov 25, 2014 | Commercial Real Estate

 Hopefully, after you have settled on terms and signed on the dotted line of a lease, the duration of your stay in a rented business property will be free of any serious disagreements with your landlord.
 Unfortunately, sometimes disputes do occur and a landlord may attempt to force a tenant from the premises.
 Such situations can prove very difficult, especially if the landlord acts in a particularly aggressive manner.